Tournament Series Feature Story

 By Jason Duran

 This tournament will continue to operate with social distancing guidelines.
 All anglers should make sure they have checked text messages and emails for the latest information and changes made to keep everyone as safe as possible during this time.
-There will be no pre-tournament meeting for this event.
-There is a virtual meeting on the ABT Facebook Page that was posted this past Monday night.
+There was a virtual meeting posted on the ABT Facebook Page past Monday night.

 All friends and family are welcome to attend this event, bring lawn chairs and practice social distancing.
 Everyone can watch the live weigh-in and over 4 hours of on-the-water live coverage on the ABT Facebook page and the ABT website.
 The launch and weigh in will be held at Lake Point State Park 104 Lakepoint Drive Eufaula, Al 36027.

 The sponsors of the 2021 Alabama Bass Trail include: Phoenix Boats, Academy Sports, Alabama Power, America’s First Federal Credit Union, Berkley, Big Bite Baits, Bill Penny Automotive, Black Rife Coffee Company, Buck N’ Bass, Anheuser – Bush, Inc., E3 Sports Apparel, Fish Neely Henry Lake.com, Garmin, Hydrowave, Jack’s, Lew’s, Mtn Dew, Alabama Mountain Lakes Tourist Association, Power-Pole, Strike King, Sweet Home Alabama, T-H Marine, Wedowee Marine, YETI Coolers.